Who is the Chair of Trustees?

 - Teaching and support staff.

 A full list of governors, who appoints them, their term of office and any declared business interests can be found in the supplementary documents at the bottom of the page.

 Our governors work as a corporate body and act with integrity, objectivity and honesty, in the best interests of the school.
 The Headteacher and the Senior Leadership Team run the school on a day to day basis, but the governors provide support, assistance and challenge, acting as a "critical friend" to ensure that the school continues to maintain and improve high standards in everything it does

 How often do we meet?

 The full Governing Body meets at least once each term and also has a number of committees (Governance, Finance & Resources, Teaching School and Audit & Risk Management) that also meet separately, normally each term.

 How do we monitor the school’s performance?

 Governors receive regular reports on all aspects of the school’s activities and performance and are frequently in school to observe for themselves how targets and development plans are being met.
-Each governor is attached to a faculty to ensure that they can keep informed of what is going on across the school and in every area of the curriculum.
+Each faculty has a nominated governor to ensure that they can keep informed of what is going on across the school and in every area of the curriculum.
 In 2015, the Governing Body commissioned an external review of its governance and has substantially restructured its committees and method of operation to ensure that it is focused on the core responsibilities.
 Governors also have a role in dealing with complaints and reviewing decisions about pupil exclusions.